gitfrosh/100-days-of-code/r1-log.md

 ### R1D30
 R1D30 #100DaysOfCode: Anyone feeling nostalgic tonight? 💙 My fun @electronjs project looks like a Windows 95 software and I think it's adorable.

+### R1D31
+More coding on @electronjs app.

+### R1D32
+R1D32 #100DaysOfCode: I finished my Node.js API powered by Hapi.js (not Express.js this time), CRUD actions and database connection today.
+I love the simplicity of lowdb for experimenting and fast prototyping.

+Check it out if you don't know it yet: https://github.com/typicode/lowdb